 Troubleshooting

-If you encounter a problem with a web page, you can turn on RemoteDebugging from the web portal of the device.
+If you encounter a problem with a web page, you can turn on RemoteDebugging from the local web interface of the device.
 Select Settings from the menu on the left and then, select Configurations from the top of the middle pane.
 Then, choose the following:

 -